Turtlz444/artemis-audio-editor/README.md

 # Artemis DAW
 v. pre.0.1

 ## About
 My goal is to create an open-source, free to use DAW while learning java.
-I have zero experience in Java (or C#, C, C++, Python, or any similar language), but I do have experience in java so that sort of helps.
+I have zero experience in Java (or C#, C, C++, Python, or any similar language), but I do have experience in JavaScript so that sort of helps.

 ## Goals
 * Audio editing